NanoRelease MWCNTs Phase 2 Workshop

 Bethesda, MD, USA

-This workshop is the second phase of a project to develop confidence in measurement methods for describing release of nanomaterials from materials used in commercial products.
+This workshop was the second phase of a project to develop confidence in measurement methods for describing the release of nanomaterials from materials used in commercial products.

-The 2012 workshop reviewed the results of the expert task group evaluations and provide advice through breakout sessions to the drafting of a State of the Science document and a Methods Development Workplan that will chart the next steps for the project toward development of confidence in measuring release of nanomaterials from commercial applications.
+The 2012 workshop reviewed the results of the expert task group evaluations and provided advice through breakout sessions to the drafting of a State of the Science document and a Methods Development Workplan, with the aim of charting the next steps for the project toward development of confidence in measuring release of nanomaterials from commercial applications.

 The workshop agenda is available here.